ddjidel/VlocityAPIClientNewtonsoft/README.md

 #### 7 - Click "Continue"
 #### 8 - Copy the "Consumer Key" and "Consumer Secret" (click on "Click to reveal" for that one)
 ### Get a Security Token (Optional)
+#### 1 - In your Salesforce Org, open the dropdown menu under your username and choose "My Settings".
+(In Salesforce Lightning, click on your user picture and choose "Setting")
+#### 2 - Choose "Reset My Security Token"
+#### 3 - Click on the "Reset Security Token" button
+#### 4 - Check your email to get your token
 ### Update the C# App
 #### 1 - Open the App.config file
 #### 2 - Change the "Security Token" (optional), "ConsumerKey", "ConsumerSecret", "Username", "Password" keys with your values
 ### Update the Program.cs file
 #### 1 - The "GetOAuthToken" method is generic and will work for any Salesforce REST API call, standard or Vlocity
 #### 2 - Create your own method to call the API you want to use, using the "CreateMoveOrder" method as an example.
-It calls an Integration Procedure but any Vlocity API can be called the same way.
+Thie example calls an Integration Procedure but any Vlocity API can be called using the same logic.
 Refer to the Vlocity documentation.